cjakma/wood-case-keyboard/README.md

 defined in `common.scad`.
 The size of the model is arbitrary.
 Ignore the contour.
 You have to cutout only pockets of the model.
-The origin of the model is set to bottom leftmost key corner.
+The origin of the model is set to bottom leftmost key position.
 ![ins4][ins4]
 5. Cut with `plate.dxf`.
 Again, ignore contour, cutout pockets.
 Cut down 6mm from the surface of previous cut.